Pithikos/rest-framework-roles/README.md

 }
 ```

-We call `is_buyer` and `is_seller` role checkers and their sole purpose is to determine if a request matches a specific role.
-They all take a `request` and `view` as parameters, similar to [DRF's behaviour](https://www.django-rest-framework.org/api-guide/permissions/).
-You can find the source for the provided shortcuts [here](https://github.com/Pithikos/rest-framework-roles/blob/master/rest_framework_roles/roles.py).
+Every role needs to have a role checker function returning `True` or `False`.
+Role checkers take a `request` and `view` as parameters, similar to [DRF's behaviour](https://www.django-rest-framework.org/api-guide/permissions/).
+Some simple ones for Django's default roles are already included - you can see the [source code here](https://github.com/Pithikos/rest-framework-roles/blob/master/rest_framework_roles/roles.py).

-Specify view permissions
+View example
 ===========================

 Once roles are defined, they can be used directly in `view_permissions`.

-The example below demonstrates a typical behaviour one might want for a user management endpoint, mixing private and public actions.
-Furthermore it shows how we can return ad-hoc exceptions for certain actions.
+A real-life `/users/` endpoint could look like below.

 *views.py*
 ```python